aiden-jang/HYPEFITMENT/README.md

 * Input their current or OE (Original Equipment) setups.
 * Input their new setups.
 * See how their new setups will look like.
-* See the comparsion between their current and new setups in a graph.
+* See the comparsion between their current and new setups.
-* Lock and change the certain specs and see the update.
+* Lock and change the only specific specs and see the update.
 * Gain information on how their new setups will affect their cars' overall performance compared to their current setups.

 ## Wireframes